abilak/Free-Rice-Bot-Chrome-Extension/README.md

 and that's it!

 # If you don't have chrome:
-Copy the code from the JacaScript file and put it into the console of Inspect Element menu.
+Copy the code from the JacaScript file in the zip file and put it into the console of Inspect Element menu.